acenturyandabit/workflowish/README.md

 - The 'Latest' commits are filled in by git hooks.
 - Version bumps can be performed by running `npm run verbump -- major/minor/patch MESSAGE`, but this should only be done by the repository owner, to prevent tags going everywhere.

+`roadmap.md` is manually maintained.
+Feel free to clear out sections that have been implemented.

 ### Code style
 Upon `npm run`, this repository will install some githooks which automatically lint your code before you commit.
 These will be checked by CICD in future.
 The tests are: